luisotavio756/api-rest-nodejs-with-mysql/README.md

 # API REST with NodeJs and MySQL

     It´s a simple example API with NodeJs and MySQL for CRUD's.
+The NodeJs it's in architeture MVC(Model View Controller).
 From here, your can modify the application and create new functionality.

 # Example Usage